Some links in this post may be affiliate links

 Give it 12-14 hours of total darkness by placing it in a dark cupboard or cover it with an opaque material and maintain the temperatures at about 10-120C.

-Once the buds begin to form, move the plant to a spot with bright, indirect light, feed it monthly with a phosphorus-rich, water-soluble fertilizer and it should bloom in a few weeks.
+Once the buds begin to form, move the plant to a spot with bright indirect light, feed it monthly with a phosphorus-rich, water-soluble fertilizer and it should bloom in a few weeks.

-However, if caught in the early stages, you can try to save the plant; allow the soil to dry out completely and treat it with a fungicidal solution as per the manufacturer's instructions.
+Allow the soil to dry out completely and treat it with a fungicidal solution as per the manufacturer's instructions.

 Homeplantsguide.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.